An12854/lean-mod/README.md

 • Lean Bucket

+• Lean Wood and variants

+• Lean Planks

 ## Features

 • The potion gives you Blindness, Weakness, Mining Fatigue, Nausea, Hunger and Slowness, all level V, to represent the dangers of real lean.

+• The lean wood is just cosmetic for now

 This is so scuffed, I'm sorry